 Pro tip: The Geminids are one of the few showers that produce good rates in the evening hours, before midnight.
 Most showers are best after midnight.

-Rate: Up to 10 meteors per hour Parent body: Comet 8P/Tuttle Moon interference in 2025: New Moon -- perfect conditions.
-Extremely favorable.
+Rate: Up to 10 meteors per hour Parent body: Comet 8P/Tuttle Moon interference in 2026: Full Moon on December 23 — peak coincides with full Moon.
+Severe.
 Speed: 33 km/s

 A quiet end-of-year shower that most people overlook.
-The Ursids rarely exceed 10 meteors per hour, but the 2025 new Moon means every one of them will be visible.
-Occasional outbursts have produced rates of 30+ per hour.
-The radiant near Polaris means this shower is exclusively a Northern Hemisphere event, and the radiant is circumpolar -- it never sets.
+The Ursids rarely exceed 10 meteors per hour, and the 2026 Full Moon makes a faint shower nearly invisible.
+Skip unless you are dedicated.
+The radiant near Polaris means this shower is exclusively a Northern Hemisphere event.

 How to Watch: Maximizing Your Meteor Count